Spuriosity1/Spuriosity1.github.io/_posts/2022-03-22-commutation.md

 {% endhighlight %}

-This gets used a lot in the [Ringflip file](https://github.com/Spuriosity1/Commutation)
+This gets used a lot in the [Ringflip file](https://github.com/Spuriosity1/Commutation) on GitHub.

+# The End of the day
+I'm certain that this could be made 'smarter', but I think it's fit for the purpose it's designed
+for: double-checking algebraic brute force.
+Feel free to contact me via GitHub if you have any issues using it or want to complain abput the low-quality documentation.